breakdowns/terminal-shell/README.md

 # Terminal Shell

-You can deploy without cloning this repo to test it out.

 ## Instructions:
 * Click on "<b>Use this template</b>" if you want to make your repo Private (Forking wont allow the repo to be Private).
 * Edit your [config.sh](https://github.com/TheBreakdowns/terminal/blob/master/config.sh) It's a bash script which gets executed while the Dockerfile builds the image.
 Everything you need to install and setup needs to be written down here.